wanmingz/ai_factor_barra/README.md

 **Elevator pitch (30 sec):**

 > I built a Barra-style research pipeline to test whether LLM thematic views add incremental alpha.
 A free local RAG layer retrieves theme-relevant news; Gemini scores 10 themes using news + ETF context; stock AI exposure is a weighted sum from `themes.csv`.
-I measure impact via β_AI, orthogonality to Momentum, ΔR², and incremental Rank IC over a 4-factor baseline.
+Because LLM scores lack a 10-year archive, I run **monthly Barra WLS** on a long **mock** sample and **orthogonalize AI against style factors** so β_AI is not just momentum in disguise.
+I measure impact via β_AI time series, orthogonality, ΔR², and incremental Rank IC over a 4-factor baseline; Gemini value-add is tested on recent scored dates.

 **Expected questions:**

 - **What is the AI Theme Factor?** `Σ weight(i,theme) × ThemeScore(theme)`, z-scored, embedded as a 5th Barra factor — not a black-box stock picker.
 - **How does RAG work here?** yfinance headlines → local MiniLM embedding → cosine retrieval per theme → top headlines in Gemini prompt.
 No paid embedding API.
-- **How do you backtest LLM signals?** Live: Gemini+RAG daily snapshots in `theme_scores/`.
-History: `--mock` ETF proxy batch for reproducible panels.
+- **How do you backtest LLM signals?** Live: Gemini+RAG in `theme_scores/`.
+Long history: `--mock` ETF proxy — not claimed as LLM alpha.
+Two-sample design: mock for β_AI stability, Gemini for H5.
-- **What if AI correlates with Momentum?** Report factor correlation matrix; residualize AI against Momentum if needed.
+- **What if AI correlates with Momentum?** Cross-sectional regression → `AI_orth`, then monthly WLS; report corr before and after.
-- **What's next?** `ai_factor.py` to map scores → stock panel, then 5-factor WLS and Ridge(5) vs Ridge(4) Rank IC.
+- **What's next?** Implement `barra_monthly.py` (month-start X, next-month Y, WLS loop); optionally feed `AI_orth` into Ridge(5) in `ml_predict.py`.

 ---